Installing and Running on Ubuntu¶

 Ubuntu verions 16.04 and 18.04 are supported but not currently 20.04.

 Below instructions are provided to install the software on the Ubuntu Desktop system.
 Support for clients working with their own builds is arranged on a case-by-case basis.
 Please get in touch with OpenGoSim to know more.

-Compilers for Fortran, C, C++, and other necesasary compilation tools and librares:
+build-essential and gfortran provide compilers for Fortran, C, C++, and other necesasary compilation tools and librares.

 The other major requirment for PFLOTRAN-OGS is the library PETSc, which we will install in the next section.
 PETSc has a number of other dependencies we will need, but fortunately it can be configured to download and install all of these automatically, see the next section.

 git clone https://bitbucket.org/opengosim/pflotran_ogs_1.5.git

 This will place PFLOTRAN-OGS in a folder called pflotran-ogs-1.5.

 This will place PFLOTRAN-OGS in a folder called pflotran_ogs_1.4.

 Now we will download and install the PETSc library.

 Clone the PETSc repository from git into that directory using the following command: